EasyStore Cloud Intelligent Website Marketing System Platform!

 Fourth strategy: Install Facebook Pixel to track high-quality conversion paths

-Fifth strategy: Enable "Potential Customer Quality Screening" feature
+Fifth strategy: Enable "Potential Customer Quality Filtering"

-At the ad level, select "Show only to high-intent users" and combine it with the "Lowest cost per action" bidding strategy—the system will automatically prioritize high-value users.
+At the ad level, select "Show only to high-intent users" and combine it with the "Lowest Cost per Action" bidding strategy—the system will automatically prioritize high-value users.

 Sixth strategy: Highlight "professionalism" in creative materials to reduce misleading clicks